Conjunction for Class 9

 → Although the weather was unpredictable, the students decided to go on a field trip to explore the biodiversity of the rainforest.

-→ While the scientists were conducting experiments in the laboratory, they made a groundbreaking discovery that could revolutionise the field of medicine.
+→ While the scientists were conducting experiments in the laboratory, they made a groundbreaking discovery in medicine.

-→ As the Sun began to set, casting a warm glow over the landscape, the travellers set up camp and shared stories around the flickering campfire.
+→ As the Sun began to set, the travellers set up the camp and enjoyed the campfire.

-→ Even if the movies are closed, we could still go to the mall and do shopping for our next trip.
+→ Even if the theatre is closed, we could still go to the mall and do shopping for our next trip.

 3. Correlative Conjunctions